derekpankaew/IDEX-Market-Making-Bot/README.md

 # Running the Bot

-To run the bot, just type:
+To run the bot, just run it via node.js:

 `node the_brain.js`